phoe/protest/doc/protocol.md

     Defines the protocol named `NAME` with the provided `OPTIONS`, containing the provided `ELEMENTS`.

+    `OPTIONS` is a plist containing the options selected for the protocol.
+The following options are defined:

+    * **`:DOCUMENTATION`**

+      Expects a string that will be attached to the protocol's name as a documentation string of documentation type `PROTOCOL`.

+    * **`:TAGS`**

+      Expects a list of keywords which name tags attached to this protocol.

+      This information is currently not processed, but will be utilized in the future when this library supports HTML generation.

+    * **`:ATTACHMENTS`**

+      Expects a list of strings naming files attached to this protocol.

+      This information is currently not processed, but will be utilized in the future when this library supports HTML generation.

+    * **`:DEPENDENCIES`**

+      Expects a list of symbols that name other protocols.
+These protocols are declared dependencies of the current protocol.
+Defining a protocol whose dependencies are not defined is an error.

+      An error is signaled if the protocols have colliding elements, such as a pair of generic functions with the same name.
+Errors are also signaled in case of erroneous dependency definition, such as circular dependencies.

+    * **`:EXPORT`**

+      Expects a list of all symbols that are meant to be exported when the protocol is executed, or the symbol `T`, meaning that the names of all protocol elements are going to be exported.
+This includes names of `SETF` functions but does not include names which are lists of keywords, such as the names for configuration entries and categories.

+    * **`:DECLAIM-TYPES-P`**

+      States if the types and ftypes of the elements should be declaimed when the protocol is executed.
+If not supplied, it defaults to `T`.

     For details, see Options and Protocol Elements below.

   * **Macro `EXECUTE-PROTOCOL`**